-When a selection is cast with one of the Selection tools any existing selection will be replaced if the Replace mode is used.
+When a selection is created with one of the Selection tools any existing selection will be replaced if the Replace mode is used.
 If Add mode is used, new selections will be added to the original region.
 Subtract removes new selections from the original region.
 The Intersect mode keeps those areas common to multiple selections while the Invert mode excludes common areas from multiple selections.

 Find out more about the Selection Modes in the Shape Selection Tool section.

 The next option in this section of the is

 The behavior of paint.net following use of the

 Rasterization, Blend Modes & Selection Clipping

 To use these split-buttons, either click on the icon to toggle its state or click on the down arrow to open a submenu where the options can be selected.

 Rasterization affects how drawing is performed on a per-pixel basis with regard to the edge of the tool.
 In other words, it determines if the drawing will have anti-aliasing enabled or disabled.
 If enabled, the edges of the tool path will be smoothed.
 If disabled, the edges of the path of the tool will be snapped to the nearest pixel.
 A jagged or stepped appearance will result.